 - Has a Foreign Transaction Fee.
 This card’s foreign transaction fee adds up to 3% to the cost of overseas swipes and dips.
 If you regularly leave the United States on business, consider a fee-free alternative, such as Chase Ink Business Preferred.

 - Limited Value-Added Benefits.
-Though the U.S. Bank Business Edge Platinum Card has some useful fringe benefits, such as Visa SavingsEdge, its utility for travelers and shoppers is limited.
+Though the U.S. Bank Business Platinum Card has some useful fringe benefits, its utility for travelers and shoppers is limited.
 There’s no rental car insurance, price protection, purchase assurance, extended warranties, or other complimentary benefits that can substantially reduce the cost of on-the-road mishaps and shopping mistakes (whether they’re your fault or not).

-The U.S. Bank Business Edge™ Platinum Card isn’t flashy or complicated.
+The U.S. Bank Business Platinum Card isn’t flashy or complicated.
 It’s designed for new cardholders who need to finance large purchases without paying sky-high interest rates or transfer existing credit card balances (probably with sky-high interest rates) from other accounts.
-Due to relatively loose underwriting standards, it’s also useful as an entry-level business credit card for credit-building purposes, but that’s not the main attraction.
+It’s also useful as an entry-level business credit card for credit-building purposes, but that’s not the main attraction.